limaneto/backbone-study/README.md

 [![dependencies-badge]][dependencies]
 [![dev-dependencies-badge]][dev-dependencies]

-Just made this website to show you my favourite movies of all times.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for